joshbegley/nyt-latest/previous.md

 `We asked, and over 800 of you answered.`\
 https://nytimes.com/2025/07/11/well/grief-grieving-rituals.html

-**What Supermanâs Pet Owes to a Badly Behaved Rescue Dog**\
+**What Superman’s Pet Owes to a Badly Behaved Rescue Dog**\
-`For the furry sidekick, Krypto, in âSuperman,â the director James Gunn found inspiration â and a physical model â in his own unruly pet.`\
+`For the furry sidekick, Krypto, in “Superman,” the director James Gunn found inspiration — and a physical model — in his own unruly pet.`\
 https://nytimes.com/2025/07/11/movies/superman-krypto-dog-james-gunn.html

-**Behind Trumpâs Decision to Tax Brazil to Save Bolsonaro**\
+**Behind Trump’s Decision to Tax Brazil to Save Bolsonaro**\
-`Right-wing Brazilians wanted sanctions against the judge prosecuting Brazilâs former president.
-President Trump opted for something far bigger â tariffs.`\
+`Right-wing Brazilians wanted sanctions against the judge prosecuting Brazil’s former president.
+President Trump opted for something far bigger — tariffs.`\
 https://nytimes.com/2025/07/11/world/americas/brazil-trump-tariffs.html

 **The New York Times News Quiz, July 11, 2024**\